timabell/ef-enum-to-lookup/README.md

 It is safe to run repeatedly (Idempotent), and will ensure enum values are kept in line with your current code if run regularly (e.g. in the migration seed method).

-For example usage see [ExampleUsage/EnumExample.cs](ExampleUsage/EnumExample.cs), which can be run in a test project if you want to see it in action.
+For example usage see [ExampleUsage/EnumExample.cs](ExampleUsage/EnumExample.cs), which can be run in the test project project "[ExampleUsage](ExampleUsage)" if you want to see it in action.

 	var enumToLookup = new EnumToLookup();
 	enumToLookup.NameFieldLength = 42; // optional, example of how to override default values